thomverbeek/VIPER/README.md

 $ swift run viper-tools generate MyModule ~/Desktop/ --os macOS --verbose
 ```

-- You can use the `-d false` argument to generate files without a directory.
+- You can use the `--exclude-directory` flag to generate files without a directory.
 This is very useful when grouping your VIPER modules into Swift Packages in your project.

 ## About VIPER